rpp34-fec-gainsboro/gainsboro-atelier/README.md

 The Ratings & Reviews module will allow viewing and submission of reviews for the product selected.
 It has 5 main parts:
 1. Reviews List:
   - It displays a list of all the reviews that have been submitted for the product being viewed.
 By default, the list only display 2 product tiles at a time.
 By clicking "More Reviews" button to load more reviews.
-  - Each review tile displays the following information: start rating, date, summary, body,
+  - Each review tile displays the following information: start rating, reviewer name, date, summary, body,
 2. Write new review:
 3. Sorting
 4. Rating Breakdown